Syria and Saudi Arabia expand cooperation with talks in Damascus and Riyadh

 Germany has similarly adopted a no-excuse postal voting system, with nearly half the electorate participating by mail.
 Australia allows postal voting primarily for those who are remote or unable to vote in person, and Switzerland stands out for its nearly universal use of mail-in ballots.

-In contrast, countries such as India restrict postal voting to specific groups like military personnel, and France abolished the practice in favour of proxy voting.
+In contrast, countries such as India restrict postal voting to specific groups such as military personnel, and France abolished the practice in favour of proxy voting.
 Other nations, including Canada, Sweden, and Italy, offer postal voting mainly to citizens living abroad.
 Overall, postal voting remains a diverse and evolving method of participation in global democratic processes.

 A powerful eruption at Japan’s Shinmoedake volcano sent an ash plume more than 3,000 metres high on Sunday morning, prompting safety warnings from authorities.